-ARTICLE 3 ASSOCIATION SECURITY AND CHECKOFF
+ARTICLE 3.
+ASSOCIATION SECURITY AND CHECKOFF

-- 3.1 All employees who are, or who become members in good standing in the Association on or after the effective date of this Agreement, shall maintain their membership in good standing in the Association.
-All employees who are not now members in the Association and all new employees hereafter employed shall, within thirty (30) days from their first date of hire, or within thirty (30) days from the effective date of this Agreement, whichever is later, become and remain members in good standing in the Association, or pay a service fee to the Association not exceeding the amount of regular Association dues and initiation fees and not exceeding the maximum agency fee that may be assessed as a matter of law. - 3.2 Fair share and religious tenets exception.
-Employees may elect to not be members of the Association, and instead pay a fair share fee to the Association for Collective Bargaining and contract administration services rendered by the Association as exclusive representative of employees covered by their Agreement.
-Such fair share payments shall be deducted from the earnings of non-members and remitted to the Association.
-The right of non-association of members of the Clark County Sheriff's Office based on bona fide religious tenets or teachings of a church or a religious body of which such public employee is a member shall be protected at all times and such public employees shall pay such sum in such manner as is provided in RCW 41.56.122. - 3.3 The Association will notify the Employer in writing of the failure of any employee to comply with any of the applicable provisions of this Article.
-The Employer agrees to advise the employee that his employment status is in jeopardy and that failure to meet the applicable requirements of this Section will result in termination of his employment within ten (10) calendar days.
-If compliance is not attained within the aforementioned ten (10) calendar days, the Employer shall terminate the employee. - 3.4 The Employer agrees that such dues and initiation fees as are collected by authorized payroll deductions pursuant to RCW 41.56.110 shall be forwarded to the address and individuals specified by the Association on a regular payroll schedule.
-No dues or initiation fees shall be deducted from an employee's pay unless the employee has executed and provided the Employer and the Association with individual copies of the required authorization form.
+3.1 The County agrees to provide the Association with written notification within thirty (30) calendar days of new hires and separations from the bargaining units in a fashion mutually acceptable to the parties.
+A meeting with the Association officer shall be included as part of new employee orientation.
+Upon voluntary written authorization of an employee the Association shall provide a copy of the voluntary authorization form and the County shall deduct dues, fees, charges and assessments from the wages of the employee.
+If an employee revokes authorization then the Association will provide written notice to the County and the County will discontinue deductions within thirty (30) days.

+3.2 The Employer agrees that such dues and initiation fees as are collected by authorized payroll deductions pursuant to RCW 41.56.110 shall be forwarded to the address and individuals specified by the Association on a regular payroll schedule.
+No dues or initiation fees shall be deducted from an employee's pay unless the employee has executed and provided the Employer and the Association with individual copies of the required voluntary authorization form.
 No additional payroll deductions are authorized except as specified herein.
-At the written request of the Association, the Employer will arrange for timely and regular electronic funds transfer (EFT) of monies to be paid to the Association to the Association's designated EFT account. - 3.5 The Association shall hold the Employer harmless against any claims, including any claim brought by a Fair Share member for violation of the Fair Share rights, brought against the Employer by an employee arising out of the Employer making a good faith effort to comply with this Article, including costs and attorney fees.
+At the written request of the Association, the Employer will arrange for timely and regular electronic funds transfer (EFT) of monies to be paid to the Association to the Association's designated EFT account.

+3.3 The Association shall hold the Employer harmless against any claims brought against the Employer by an employee arising out of the Employer making a good faith effort to comply with this Article, including costs and attorney fees.

-ARTICLE 4 ASSOCIATION RIGHTS
+ARTICLE 4.
+ASSOCIATION RIGHTS